• (972) 530-5999

 Children 1 Year of Age and Older:

 1. Similar to the above instructions, larger initial volumes of clear fluids can be tolerated.
-Begin with ½ ounces every 15 minutes and increase gradually.
+Begin with ½ ounce every 15 minutes and increase gradually.

 3. After eight hours without vomiting, you can introduce mild, bland foods, including mashed potatoes, bland soups, and chicken broth.